 The Emma Guns Show

-Jules von Hep and Sarah Powell’s podcast is important because of its powerful message of empowerment and body confidence.
-The two hosts remind us that we all encounter ‘wobbles’ in life and that it’s OK.
-They do so with guests like iconic makeup artist Katie Jane Hughes and super inclusive disruptive influencer Deepica Mutyala, who spoke about how her dark circles shot her to fame, and her responsibility towards representing women of colour.
+The podcast by Jules von Hep and Sarah Powell is important because it sends a strong message about empowerment and being happy with your body.
+That we all have ‘wobbles’ in our lives is something the hosts remind us of.
+They do so with guests like iconic makeup artist Katie Jane Hughes and super-inclusive disruptive influence Deepica Mutyala, who spoke about how her dark circles shot her to fame, and what it means for her to represent women of colour.

 The Beauty Brains

-Are you always looking for the science behind your skincare but don’t know who to ask?
-Say hello to scientists Perry Romanowski and Randy Schueller (two lone male voices in the universe of beauty podcasts), who break down the molecules and claim to give you some hard facts.
-You’ll hear deeply philosophical questions like whether Coca-Cola can give a better sun tan, and whether you should use skin cream made out of your own blood.
+Do you want to know more about the science behind your skin care products but don’t know who to ask?
+Scientists Perry Romanowski and Randy Schueller are two of the only male voices in the world of beauty podcasts.
+They break down the molecules and claim to give you some hard facts.
+You’ll hear deeply philosophical questions like whether Coca-Cola can give a better suntan, and whether you should use a skin cream made out of your own blood.

 On the Line with Estée Lalonde

-This isn’t the beauty podcast you expect, but it is the podcast you need—I mean, you do need to know about pelvic floor exercises with external weights and how best to oil up your butt.
-Comedian Jackie Johnson is the girl we all want to be—a funny smarty pants who talks beauty and wellness with no holds barred.
-More of this please.
+Even though this isn’t the typical beauty podcast, you’ll learn about pelvic floor exercises with weights and the best way to oil up your butt in this episode.
+Comedian Jackie Johnson is the girl we all want to be—a funny smarty pant who talks about beauty and wellness with no holds barred.
+More of this, please.